cyclus/cyclus.github.com/source/devdoc/get_and_build.rst

   * master -- the lastest stable release of the library
   * develop -- the lastest working copy that passes all tests

+The above branches are synchronized with each other, and should be used in tandem (i.e., use master (Cyclus) with master (Cycamore) or develop with develop only).

 .. _`Set Up Git`: http://help.github.com/linux-set-up-git/

 .. _`Fork A Repo`: http://help.github.com/fork-a-repo/